danvaduvasv/vibe-coding-titans/README.md

 ### Quick Start with Docker

-The easiest way to run ChronoGuide is using Docker Compose:
+The easiest way to run Histowalk is using Docker Compose:

 ```bash
 # Clone the repository (if not already done)